4DimK/Prusa-MINI-bear-Z10-mod/README.md

 Parts that are not modified:

-- Buddy board case (3DPGVA): [Link](https://github.com/prusa3d/Original-Prusa-MINI/blob/master/DOCUMENTATION/ELECTRONICS/mini-motor-kit.pdf)
-- Y-rod-holders, Y-idler-tension, 2040 end caps (gregsaun) and cable clips: [Link](https://github.com/gregsaun/prusa_i3_bear_upgrade)
+- Y-rod-holders, Y-idler-tensioner, 2040-end-caps (gregsaun) and cable clips: [Link](https://github.com/gregsaun/prusa_i3_bear_upgrade)

 ---

-Pictures color coding (printed parts):

-Blue/orange: Non-stock (Bear and Mini-Bear) parts.
-Black: Can be used from the stock Prusa Mini.
-Ready-to-print STL files will follow as soon as I print the parts and complete the transition.
-Moreover, if there is enough interest I will accommodate a guide for this version.

 ### Disclaimer

-The Original Prusa Mini+ is an amazing little printer and as far as I am concerned the print quality is incredible for the price and ease of use.
+The Original Prusa MINI(+) is an amazing little printer and as far as I am concerned the print quality is incredible for the price and ease of use.
 I chose to proceed with this build because as many others, I enjoy tinkering with 3D printers towards the possibility of improvement.
 In this case, towards a possibly more robust frame, which would (in theory at least) allow to maintain the same quality at higher accelerations with a direct-drive extruder to ease printing of flexible filaments.
 Keep in mind, as with any DYI assembly, there is always a chance of the final produced print quality to suffer, as it depends on the sourced hardware quality, part design and on the actual skills and experience put into building.

 ## Post MK4 release thoughts